dokryconn/Dokters-Prescription/README.md

-#	Customizing the scripts with the raw .AHK files
+#	Customizing the .AHK scripts
 ## `Dok's Rx (Raw).AHK`, `Ableton Takeover.AHK`, and `Power & Sleep Hotkeys`scripts

 You can make changes to the default script functions, by editing the raw .AHK copies of these scripts: